Azure/azure-k8s-metrics-adapter/CONTRIBUTING.md

 ```

 ### Use Skaffold
-To create a fast dev cycle you can use skaffold.
+To create a fast dev cycle you can use skaffold with a local cluster (minikube or Docker for win/mac).
 Before you run the command below be sure to:

 - Download [skaffold](https://github.com/GoogleContainerTools/skaffold#installation)
 - Have your K8s context set to the local cluster you want to deploy to: `kubectl config use-context`